lankef/pyAQSC/docs/index.md

 For a quick example, see [quick start](quick-start.md).

 ## Dependencies
 pyAQSC requires only Numpy, Matplotlib, and JAX.
+To install a JAX version matching your hardware, see the official [JAX installation guide](https://jax.readthedocs.io/en/latest/installation.html).

 Some unit tests uses Matt Landreman's [pyQSC](https://github.com/landreman/pyQSC).
 The code does not require pyQSC to function.
 PyQSC import is disabled by default, and can be enabled in `config.py` when needed.